Any time you have a job interview, you’re very likely to hear interview questions like, “tell me a time when you failed.”

 Now let’s look at some of the traps, mistakes, and errors that can get you rejected in an interview when answering this question.

-First, don’t let your answer get disorganized or go on for 3-4 minutes.
+First, don’t let your answer get disorganized or go on for two or three minutes.
 Remember to be concise and brief!
+I recommend keeping your response to around 30-60 seconds.

 Also, don’t make it sound like you learned nothing from the experience, and don’t blame others.
 Always be accountable for what you could have done differently in the failure.